Tien79/railroad-diagrams/live/doc/readme.md

   -   _number = digit { digit }_
  - Is not going to work and should be replaced by
   -   _number = "/[0-9]+/"._
+ - Regular expressions are quoted strings, starting and ending with "/" character